Best Homeschool Physics Curriculum Live Online Course 2023

-You won’t find complicated math problems here, just fun, approachable high school physics lessons.
+You won’t find complicated math problems here… just fun, approachable high school physics lessons.
 Alien jokes included, of course!
+There’s short physics demo course so you can see what the materials look like.

 "Physics that is understandable with middle school math skills is EXACTLY what a traditional science education is missing.
 It's truly the best homeschool physics curriculum." -- Dan T, parent and science teacher

-Intro to Physics (Part 1) will examine the forces creating motion in a live online course.
+Intro to Physics (Part 1) will examine the forces creating motion in a Self Paced online course.
 If you can draw arrows, you can understand this course!
 Unlike a normal physics class, you won’t need an advanced understanding of algebra to master the physics concepts.
-We’ll do physics the fun way to cover Newton’s Laws of Motion, a truly classic topic in “classical physics.”
+We’ll do physics the fun way to cover Newton’s Laws of Motion, a truly classic topic sometimes called classical mechanics.

 Lesson 1: Force Vectors